learn-co-curriculum/navigating-with-bash-ide/README.md

 When you're in Terminal, to autocomplete a directory or a command, start typing and then press TAB.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/navigating-with-bash-ide'>Navigating with BASH IDE</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/navigating-with-bash-ide'>Navigating with BASH </a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/navigating-with-bash-ide'>Navigating with BASH </a> on Learn.co and start learning to code for free.</p>